clementtech/GoogleDriveDirectDownload/README.md

 - [ ] Auto Save Link History into a new file
 - [x] Catch for invalid link with try and except block
 - [ ] GUI ?

+- Got Annoyed that I have to Keep Manually selecting and copy the link.
+Adding new fuction that auto paste link to clipboard with paperclip
+- [ ] Auto Paste Link to clipboard